couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 replicated data at other nodes available for client requests.
 Because Couchbase Server provides data replication within a cluster, the cluster can handle failure of one or more nodes without affecting your ability to access the stored data.
-In the event of a node failure, you can manually initiate a **Unhandled:**
-`[:unknown-tag :firstterm]` status for the node in Web Console and resolve the issues.
+In the event of a node failure, you can manually initiate a `failover` status for the node in Web Console and resolve the issues.

 Alternately you can configure Couchbase Server so it will *automatically* remove a failed node from a cluster and have the cluster operate in a degraded mode.
 If